 Using flammable refrigerants

-How to manage the risks associated with gases containing class 2.1 flammable refrigerants in refrigeration and air conditioning systems.
+Guidance for the occupier of premises and for other duty holders to help manage the risks associated with gases containing class 2.1 flammable refrigerants in refrigeration and air conditioning systems.

 Shape